mariszo/corefxlab/src/System.Devices.Gpio/Planning.md

 }
 ```

+### GPIO - Advanced Implementation
+Though not available everywhere, these functions provide high value to raspberry pi users and add some quality of life additions to everyone:
+- Choose between BCM or BOARD pin numbering
+- Waiters - Instead of manually polling a Read, a Waiter will handle the polling until the desired Read value is reached
+- Bit shifting - Add helpers to allow easily working with more usable data types
+- Advanced PWM functions can be added to allow setting range, rpi mode, etc.

+Stub API that builds on top of the previous API:
 ```
 namespace System.Devices.Gpio
 {
-    /// <summary>
-    /// GPIO - Bonuses
-    /// - Choose between BCM or BOARD pin numbering
-    /// - Waiters - Instead of manually polling a Read, a Waiter will handle the polling until the desired Read value is reached
-    /// - Bit shifting - Add helpers to allow easily working with more usable data types
-    /// - Advanced PWM functions can be added to allow setting range, rpi mode, etc.
-    /// </summary>
-    #region GPIO - Other Scenarios

     // BCM vs BOARD
     public partial class GPIOController
     {